prathyvsh/lambda-calculus/README.md

 The trinity of variables acting as names, functions, and application can be thought of as a memory network (DAG) which is continuously traversed to obtain a sequence of values in the end.
 So evaluation is a continuous graph traversal built up of values which can be stored as variables.
 These values form a network by composing functions together.
 These functions act are a mapping between values which can be realized by passing the appropriate argument.
 The process by which it is realized is called an application.
 Thus variables when passed to functions on application is how Lambda Calculus performs computation.

 # Essential Operations

 ## Alpha Conversion
+Alpha conversion creates a non-conflicting namespace for proper application to follow.
+Another way to perform this is using DeBrujjn's index that makes use of an ordinal system to create non-conflicting namespaces.

 ## Beta Reduction
+`⋀fun.⋀arg.(fun arg) add 3 |- (add 3)`

 ## Eta Reduction
+` ⋀name.(func name) |-  `

 # Variables

 # Bound Variables
 # Application

 <!-- Insert an abstraction -> concretization/specialization diagram -->

+# Bound/Free Variables : Open/Closed Expressions

+# Redex

 ## Parameter Expression vs. Argument Expression

+# Applicative Order / Normal Order

+# Normal Form
+Something is in normal form when it can't be reduced further.

 # Church Numerals
 <!-- Give a brief history of Church Encoding and its uses. -->

 # Trivia
 While the untyped variant of Lambda Calculus is thought of as a canonical model that can carry out any conceivable computation, not all variants of Lambda Calculus is so.
 This property of being able to complete any computation is termed as **Turing Completeness** and the typed variant of Lambda Calculus is not Turing Complete.

+# Equivalent models of computation

+Recursive functions by Kleene.
+Turing Machine by Alan Turing.
+What was Gödel's theory called?